By: Nancy La, News Editor

 “They did express the fact they don’t necessarily agree with all the demands we provided in our letter.
 While they didn’t say which ones, we know in the past they haven’t agreed with divesting from fossil fuel,” Herd said.

 SFU implemented its own sustainability plan in Spring 2020.
-The plan includes shifting “50% of the fossil-fuel based energy used by SFU to renewables by 2025”, and reducing greenhouse gas emissions by 50% from 2007 by 2025, among other goals.
+The plan includes shifting “50% of the fossil-fuel based energy used by SFU to renewables by 2025,” and reducing greenhouse gas emissions by 50% from 2007 by 2025.

-WeiChun Kua, SFU350’s executive member, said that while SFU’s sustainability plan has “some good policies,” it is still missing some actions.
-The plan “does not meet the 1.5℃ [pathway] the Intergovernmental Panel on Climate Change sets up.
+WeiChun Kua, executive member of SFU350, said while SFU’s sustainability plan has “some good policies,” it is still missing some actions.
+The plan “does not meet the 1.5℃ [pathway] the IPCC [Intergovernmental Panel on Climate Change] sets up.

-“We need SFU to take immediate action in enacting systemic change to address the root cause of the climate crisis,” Kua added this points to capitalism and colonialism.
+“We need SFU to take immediate action in enacting systemic change to address the root cause of the climate crisis,” Kua said, citing capitalism and colonialism as the causes.